-The REM technology is fully automated, 100% electric light rail.
+The REM technology is fully automated, 100% electric light metro.
 Trains are driverless, directed by a control centre that ensures proper functioning of equipment at all times.
 The platforms will be protected by screen doors that only open after the train has arrived; users cannot cross the tracks or drop objects onto them.
 This type of automated system is one of the safest and most reliable in the world.

 The Metropolis model

 The REM will use Alstom Metropolis trainsets.
 The internal configuration will be quite similar to the Montréal metro.
 The wide spaces are designed to promote the free flow of traffic and guarantee universal access.
 As REM trains will be automatic and driverless, passengers will be able to sit at the front of the car and view the city from the windows.